GregHilston/PandoraProject/README.md

 <h4>Automate Show More</h4>

-Pandora hides your likes behind a "show more" button.
+When browsing http://www.pandora.com/profile/likes/[username] Pandora hides your likes behind a "show more" button.
 Upon each click, the next five songs are displayed.

 This script will automate the process of clicking the "show more" button as many times as needed.